GalacticLiaison/Elf-Destiny/_docs/changelog/Beta_v1.2.0.md

 - Added annual logic to replace dead Matriarch/Matrons/Sisters
     - This is a very simplistic solution that will be expanded upon in the future with proper elections and what not.
 - Added event to take magically talented daughters of Elf Lords to be trained at the Aeluran's HQ at age 7
-- Added event where they return as trained Aeluran Sister Magi at age 15
+- Added event where they return as trained Aeluran Sister Magi at age 16
 - Added new background Art for Aeluran Advisor
 Aeluran Advisor
-- Magistration:
+- Magistration (Religious Relations):
     - Now has chance to gain a perpetual basic hook called "Religious Exaltation" on a courtier or vassal
     - Now has a chance to recruit a new Magi to join your court
-    - Now has a chance to receive a unit of special NEW!
+    - Now has a chance to receive a regiment of special NEW!
 MAAs "Aeluran Magi" sent from the Order
-- Indoctrinate
+- Indoctrinate (Convert):
-    - now has small chance of increasing control in selected county
+    - now has a small chance of increasing control in selected county
-    - now has small chance of converting culture in selected county
+    - now has a small chance of converting culture in selected county
-- Undermine
+- Undermine (Fabricate Claim):
-    - now has small chance of converting county to your faith
+    - now has a small chance of converting county to your faith
-    - now has a very small chance of converting enemy heir to your faith
+    - now has a small chance of converting enemy heir to your faith = now has a small chance of starting a peasant revolt in target lords realm

 ## Misc